88plug/presearch-node-ansible-playbook/README.md

 3. **Control Machine**:
    - Must be Linux-based.
-   - Used to generate the `hosts.ini` file.
+   - Used to edit the `hosts.ini` file.
    - This is where you'll run the Ansible Playbook targeting the VPS.
    - Ensure Ansible is set up on the control machine:
      ```bash